picocomputer/rp6502/README.md

 cd ../..
 ```

-The Pi Pico VGA is also a Picoprobe for development and terminal use.
-Load a release build of rp6502_vga.uf2 on it with the BOOT SEL button.
-You can do the UF2 process with the RIA board too, or use the VGA/Picoprobe board to load it using OpenOCD.
+The Pi Pico VGA is no longer a Picoprobe.
+It remains a CDC for console access.
+To debug Pico RIA or Pico VGA code, you need a Debug Probe or a third Pi Pico as a Picoprobe.

 The VSCode launch settings connect to a remote debug session.
-I use two terminals for the debugger and monitor.
+I use multiple terminals for the debugger and console.
 You'll also want to add a udev rule to avoid a sudo nightmare.
 The following are rough notes, you may need to install software which is beyond the scope of this README.

 Create `/etc/udev/rules.d/99-pico.rules` with:
 ```
 #Picoprobe
 SUBSYSTEM=="usb", ATTRS{idVendor}=="2e8a", MODE="0666"
 ```
-Debug terminal: (use OpenOCD 0.11)
+Debug terminal:
 ```
-$ openocd -f interface/picoprobe.cfg -f target/rp2040.cfg -s tcl
+$ openocd -f interface/cmsis-dap.cfg -c "adapter speed 5000" -f target/rp2040.cfg -s tcl
 ```
-Monitor terminal:
+Console terminal:
 ```
 $ minicom -c on -b 115200 -o -D /dev/ttyACM0
 ```